-There will be a host of family entertainment and the chance to explore all this historic site, including the Second World War aircraft hangars, which are packed with exciting displays telling the stories of military and civil aviation over the past century.
+There will be a host of family entertainment and the chance to explore our historic site, including the Second World War aircraft hangars.
+These are packed with exciting displays that tell the stories of military and civil aviation over the past century.

-50 years after Concorde first took to the skies, you will be able to step on board our iconic Concorde G-BOAA.
-You can also enjoy the family-friendly Fantastic Flight gallery with its interactive exhibits and discover the fascinating story of the R.34 airship in the Fortunes of War exhibition.
-This year marks the centenary of the airship’s record-breaking double crossing of the Atlantic.
+Step onboard our iconic Concorde G-BOAA and enjoy the family-friendly Fantastic Flight gallery with its interactive exhibits and discover the fascinating story of the R.34 airship in the Fortunes of War exhibition.

 On the ground activity subject to change.